Is Mnangagwa the most unpopular Zimbabwe leader since independence?

 I thought his ‘works campaigned for themselves'!

-Are these 'works' the clamping down on divergent views and voices of dissent?
+Are these ‘works' clamping down on divergent views and voices of dissent?

-In actual fact, barely eight months after ousting Mugabe, he still failed to ride on that wave of 'emancipator' to convincingly win the 2018 presidential elections against Chamisa.
+In actual fact, even after ousting tyrant Mugabe – whose departure was long overdue and had become loathed by ordinary Zimbabweans – he still failed to ride on that wave to convincingly win the 2018 presidential elections.

-This, despite the fact that Mugabe's departure was long overdue and had become loathed by ordinary Zimbabweans.

-As it turned out, ZANU PF legislative candidates actually garnered far more votes than Mnangagwa!

 Who can then deny that Mnangagwa is perhaps the most unpopular leader to ever preside over Zimbabwe?